stride3d/stride-docs/en/manual/get-started/stride-cli.md

 * Manage different versions of the engine
 * Create new projects
 * Update projects
-* Launch Game Studio without the launcher
+* Launch Game Studio
 * Run the asset compiler
 * Can be a replacement for the Stride Launcher

 > [!WARNING]
-> Even though the CLI tool removes the need for the launcher, it is still recommended to [install it](../install-and-update/install-stride.md), as it also includes prerequisites for the engine.
+> Even though the CLI tool can be a replacement for the launcher, it is still recommended to [install it](../install-and-update/install-stride.md), as it also includes prerequisites for the engine.

 ## Installing Stride CLI